The Big Lez Show

-The Big Lez Show is an Australian comedy web series created by Jarrad Wright, Tom Hollis and Izak Whear.
+The Big Lez Show is an Australian comedy web series created by Jarrad Wright.
 The show originally premiered on YouTube on 16 July 2012 and concluded on 26 January 2019.
 The show follows Big Lez, a humanoid alien living in the fictional Australian town of Brown Town, and the adventures he has with his friends and enemies.

+The town of Brown Town is based on the New South Wales suburb of Tweed Head.
+It has numerous references, like the Tweed Head Lighthouse.

 Initially uploaded on YouTube, the show quickly gained great popularity and developed a cult following.
 The premiere of its fourth season reached one million views within two months of being uploaded, and the show became such a success that a five-episode spin-off series entitled The Mike Nolan Show was commissioned by Comedy Central Australia.
-The spin-off premiered on 10 June 2016.
+The spin-off premiered on 10 June 2016 and was co-written by Tom Hollis and Izak Whear.

 The show has enjoyed vast popularity in its later years, with viewership soaring during the third season's run.
-As of March 2023, The Big Lez Show YouTube channel has over 218 million views, with each episode averaging one to three million views.
+As of November 2025, The Big Lez Show YouTube channel has over 336 million views, with episodes ranging from one to ten million views.